redhottensors/FARAMIR/README.md

 30. ``technology`` -- Prominent science fiction theming, or real-world technological objects such as vehicles and industrial weaponry.
 (Reject)
 31. ``ui`` -- Software user interface or screen capture.
 (Reject)
-32. ``degrated`` -- Excessive image degradation, such as from lossy compression, focus issues, or extreme motion blur.
+32. ``degraded`` -- Excessive image degradation, such as from lossy compression, focus issues, or extreme motion blur.
 (Reject)

 ## Component Models